Overview of Asian Rhinoplasty

 What to Expect

 Recovery from Asian rhinoplasty takes several weeks.
-There is some expected discomfort in the first few days, which is managed with prescription pain relief.
+There is some expected discomfort in the first days, which is managed with prescription pain relief.
 Bruising and swelling decline noticeably within the first two weeks.
 Many patients find they are comfortable returning to work and social engagements after these two weeks have passed.
 Others prefer a longer recovery if their schedule allows.

 Full results emerge gradually.
 Because cartilage is slow to heal and settle into its final shape, you may continue to notice changes in your nose’s appearance for six months to a year after your surgery.